 - Potential savings: $1,200 a year (based on $100/month cable TV bill)

 For cord-cutters on a tight budget, start with the Extreme Saver track.
-Purchasing a digital antenna will provide free over-the-air TV for around $10 to $40 and no additional monthly fees.
+Purchasing an antenna will provide free over-the-air TV for around $10 to $40 and no additional monthly fees.

 I have a Mohu Leaf antenna with a 30-mile range.
 You just connect it to your TV, scan for channels and start watching local news, sports and entertainment on networks like ABC, CBS, FOX, NBC and PBS.